 “It is the will and ambition of our patients who ultimately make their weight loss possible.
 Treating the whole person is a critical part of the care given to my patients.” – Steven C. Simper

 Dr. Simper performed his first bariatric procedures in 1984 at Wilford Hall Medical Center, in Texas.
-Currently, he performs laparoscopic gastric bypass, sleeve gastrectomy, duodenal switch, and revisional surgery.
+Currently, he performs laparoscopic gastric bypass, sleeve gastrectomy, and duodenal switch.
 In addition to general surgery procedures.

 His education, training and qualifications include:

 American Board of Surgery – Board Certified General Surgery